RickyLovesCode/YourREADMEgenerator/README.md

 ---

-1. open the repo and navigate to the CLI and input "Node app.js"
+1. open the repo and navigate to the CLI and input "index.js"

 <br>